Do You Have These 5 Bad Dental Habits?

 Some people think the firmer the toothbrush, the better.
 This isn’t so, especially for older adults.
 With age, the gums push back and the roots of the teeth become exposed, often increasing sensitivity.
 The root is covered with cementum, which is worn away more easily than enamel.
 A brush with too-firm bristles may irritate the gums and lead to sensitive teeth.

-Ask your dentist or hygienist what toothbrush might be best to maintain your dental health, depending on your individual gum and tooth problems.
+Ask your dentist or hygienist what toothbrush might be best to maintain your dental health.

 Dental Care Problem 5: Not Brushing or Flossing Properly